 These drivers getting into some quite ridiculous situations do provide some quality entertainment.
 However, there are a number of measures that we can take to prevent anything similar happening to us on our journeys.

-- If your driving a truck then make sure you have specific maps for truck drivers.
+- If you’re driving a truck, then make sure you have specific maps for truck drivers.
 This will provide you with the truck stops on your route (very important!) and the height and width of the bridges you’ll encounter on your way.

-- Always be prepared to ‘disagree’ with your sat nav if your not happy with the route.
+- Always be prepared to ‘disagree’ with your sat nav if you’re not happy with the route.
 The worst that can happen is that you’ll be routed a different way.
-If the sat nav insists on sending you back that way then ask it to avoid the obstruction.
+If the sat nav insists on sending you back that way, then ask it to avoid the obstruction.

 - Get Your Eyes Tested! (joke!)